-Population increase, a switch to electric vehicles, climate change adaptations (e.g. desalination) the continuing electrification of the developing world, and, I'm afraid, human perversity, will all conspire to make conservation little more than a smoke screen - empty action that allows even weak adherents to feel a dangerously misplaced confidence while the planet continues to die.
+Population increase, a switch to electric vehicles, climate change adaptations (e.g. desalination) and the continuing electrification of the developing world, will all conspire to make conservation little more than a smoke screen - half measures and empty action that allows even weak adherents to feel a dangerously misplaced confidence while the planet continues to die.
 They cannot be relied upon as anything more than peripheral emissions reduction strategies.